hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 #### Instructions
 1. Delete `sdk/data/saved` directory if it exists
 2. Ensure settings.txt has `state.saveStatePeriod,     0`
-3. Add to settings.txt has the value `state.forceUseOfConfigAddressBook, true`
+3. Add to settings.txt the value `state.forceUseOfConfigAddressBook, true`
 4. Run the app for a short time.

 #### Validation